Trams in Bremen: Bremen Tram Riots

 The Bremen tram riots in 1968 (alternatively often referred to as Bremen tram riots or large student uprising) lasted from 15 to 22 January 1968 and were superficially against fare increases of the BSAG.
-However, they also reflected the youth's desire for more self-determination and the rejection of the Vietnam War that was being waged at the time.
+However, they also reflected the youth's desire for more self-determination and the rejection of the Vietnam War.
 During the riots, serious violent clashes between the demonstrators and the police took place in the inner city of Bremen.
 Ultimately, the fare increases were withdrawn.

 The Bremen tram riots were part of the nationwide '68 movement, which called for more participation and democracy in society, businesses and educational institutions, protesting against the authoritarian leadership of a rigid state apparatus that demanded more and better schools and universities and condemned the Vietnam War.

 Also in Bremen 1965 and 1967 student demonstrations took place against the educational emergency.
 A Vietnam committee organized rallies and information sessions against the war.
 In 1967, the schools were more and more involved in these protest movements.
 To improve the self-determination of the schools existed the "Arbeitsgemeinschaft Bremer Schüler" (ABS) as an association of class and school spokespersons of all Bremen schools.
-It was the student's mouthpiece recognized by the Senate.
-However, some of the Bremen students felt that the ABS was insufficiently responsive to their work, and allegations were voiced that they largely shared and represented the interests of the Senate, which financially supported the ABS, such as the National Youth Ring or the Ring of Political Youth.

 In Bremen-Nord there were a number of students who were members of the German Democrats and also dissatisfied with the work of the ABS.
-Therefore, they met from June 1967 and founded in mid-November in the pub "market tavern" in the Violenstraße the "Independent Student Association" (USB), in which each student could enter.
-Among the founders of USB were Hermann Rademann, Jörg Streese and Christoph Köhler the outstanding personalities.
+Therefore, they met from June 1967 and founded in mid-November the "Independent Student Association" (USB), in which each student could enter.
 The activities were also directed against cases of censorship of the school newspapers, which - as the students demanded - should be run by themselves as responsible newspapers.
 Against the editor of the newspaper The echo of the Gerhard Rohlfs high school in Bremen Vegesack, Hans Jürgen Weissbach, was determined because of offense against the press law.
 In many cases, left-liberal teachers supported the activities of the USB.
 At the end of 1967, discussions took place at numerous Bremen schools on the Vietnam War, against the educational crisis, for school reforms, for anti-authoritarian education and against emergency laws.
-On 27 November, Rudi Dutschke, the most well-known representative of the German student movement and the Extra-Parliamentary Opposition, visited the city and gave a speech to 250 people in the scene club Lila Eule and another in the auditorium of a Bremen grammar school the following day.
+Rudi Dutschke, a representative of the German student movement and the Extra-Parliamentary Opposition, visited the city and gave two speeches.